plumberjs/plumber/README.md

 ### [Gulp](https://github.com/wearefractal/gulp) and [James](https://github.com/leonidas/james.js)

 Both are stream-based pipelines of operations.
-The main difference with Luigi is the current lack of support for auxiliary files (e.g. sourcemaps) and the treatment of watch as a special listener which triggers a given block (e.g. re-run) on change.
+The main difference with Plumber is the current lack of support for auxiliary files (e.g. sourcemaps) and the treatment of watch as a special listener which triggers a given block (e.g. re-run) on change.